thorpej/nabud/README.md

 nabud uses POSIX threads, which must be provided by your system.

-nabud also requires a cryptographic library to handle _pak_ files; MD5 is used to generate _pak_ file names and DES is used to decrypt them.
+In order to handle _pak_ files, a cryptographic library is required; MD5 is used to generate _pak_ file names and DES is used to decrypt them.
 The following cryptographic libraries are currently supported:

 * CommonCrypto (the native API on macOS)
 * OpenSSL's _libcrypto_.
 This is the native API already provided by many Unix-like systems, so it's unlikely that you'll have to go find and install it.

+In order to download from remote sources, such as NabuRetroNet, an SSL library is required.
+The following SSL libraries are currently supported:

+* SecureTransport (the native API on macOS)
+* OpenSSL.

 ## Running nabud